 Conclusion on Longer Life

 Take good care of your dog and they’ll live as long as possible.
-Stick to the basics.
-Feed premium foods, allow the dog to get regular exercise, maintain their teeth and schedule regular vet visits.
-Your dog will likely be alive just as long as they can and should.
-Death is part of life for every living thing on the planet.
+Feed premium foods, enable regular exercise, maintain their teeth and schedule regular vet visits.
+Your dog will likely be alive just as long as they can.
+Death is part of life.
 Rapamycin, if it’s a breakthrough, is for yet-to-be-born dogs.